omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 charts to create from them.
 The pages (tabs on the bottom) of the editor roughly correspond to some of the steps described above.

-In the next sections, we will go through the individual pages of the editor, and which analysis steps can be performed using them.
+In the next sections, we will go through the individual pages of the editor and which analysis steps can be performed using them.

+.. _ana-inputs-page:

 The Inputs Page
 ---------------